jewelsofthought/neshama/site/posts/tolnet/old/tae_questions.md

 > This is what the Jihadist movements offer the people - an alternative way of life.
 Not that most of them want the to live under repressive Islamic regimes, but they prefer that to the Christian, capatalist way of life.
 The freedoms that the Western Civilizations offer, are less appealing than the constraints that the Islamic way of life imposes.
 In the West, we would of course believe that it is imposed on them by the authorotarian patriarchal adherents to the religion, but that is convenient and fits into the correct narrative - from the perspective of the Western mind.
 However, by the same token, the Islamic adherents could respond with the same analysis of what is occurring in what believes it is the "freest country in the world, a beacon of freedom to all the oppressed of the world", the USA.

-The beauty of this present time is that we don’t have to design it – it already exists and is widely manifest in all the big IT arena (Google, FB, etc)[cloud.html] - what we call the Cloud - we just have to adapt it to our use.
+The beauty of this present time is that we don’t have to design it – it already exists and is widely manifest in all the big IT arena [Google, FB, etc](cloud.html) - what we call the Cloud - we just have to adapt it to our use.
 The technology would be the same technology.
 It is just those who wield it whose [intentions and goals](finite_games.html) will be different.

 What I will mention, is that the web is formed from the people who are members of the [network](networks.html).
 It can manifest any structure of connectivity that they wish to.